sachin-philip/sachin-philip/README.md

 <!-- <img align="right" src="https://github.com/labtocat/labtocat/blob/master/bats.png" alt="Illustration of me everyday" width=180px height=400px /> -->

-I'm a husband, developer advocate, drone pilot and seasoned polyglot engineer who has spent over a decade crafting breakthrough web and data solutions 🌎.
+I'm a Dad, husband, drone pilot and seasoned polyglot engineer who has spent over a decade crafting breakthrough web and data solutions 🌎.
 My journey with Python andJavaScript/ Typescript has evolved naturally into exploring Retrieval-Augmented Generation (RAG), transformer fine-tuning, MCP's to solve complex challenges in elegant ways..

 I like to build solutions that make sense in the real world 🧠.
 I focus on creating efficient, real-world solutions that address current technological needs like emerging AI innovations while staying open to emerging trends and innovations.